instructure/canvas-lms/doc/development_with_docker.md

 ## Troubleshooting

-If you are having trouble running the `web` or `kinesis` containers, make sure that permissions on the directory are permissive.
+If you are having trouble running the `web` container, make sure that permissions on the directory are permissive.
 You can try the owner change (less disruptive):

 ```
 chown -R 1000:1000 canvas-lms